danishdyna/LLM/Ollama-Run.md

 # Ollama Application
-This tutorial give examples on how to run LLM Models in Open Source Platform Ollama.
+This tutorial give examples on how to run Open Source LLM Models on the Ollama.

 **Features**
 * Run *On Premesis* - **Security - Sensitive Data**.